ritika0405/Kalakaar/README.md

      npm start
      ```
 ## Contact
-- For any inquiries or support, please contact the project maintainers at [riya.ritika1112@gmail.com].
+- For any inquiries or support, please contact the project maintainer at [riya.ritika1112@gmail.com].